findmariammariaa/SkyWatch/README.md

 # **SkyWatch**

 **SkyWatch** is a weather app designed to keep you informed with real-time weather updates and forecasts.
 With **SkyWatch**, you can easily access current weather conditions, humidity, cloud cover, wind speed, and air quality.
 It also provides a 5-day forecast, sunrise and sunset times, and local time and date.
-You can switch between Celsius and Fahrenheit, and search for weather information in any location worldwide.
+You can switch between Celsius and Fahrenheit and search for weather information in any location worldwide.

 ## **Features**
 - **Real-Time Weather**: Current temperature, humidity, and cloud cover.